vindarel/common-lisp-course-in-videos/README.md

 > What we see: a recap on systems.
 The :cl-user and :cl packages.
 Creating a package without using :cl symbols.
 Recovering from symbols name conflicts.
 Understanding that the reader "interns" symbols from what we type.
 Printing and counting external symbols of a package.
 Role of in-package.
 Exporting symbols.

+6. **The Condition Handling System** [🆕 as of Oct.
+2022]

+6.1 How to create an error, a warning and a simple-condition [🆓 free preview]

+> What we see: the ERROR and WARNING functions, MAKE-CONDITION and SIGNAL.
+What are simple conditions good for?

+6.2 How to handle ("catch") all sorts of errors and conditions

+> What we see: HANDLER-CASE, how to use it with built-in conditions types (division-by-zero…) and with conditions from third-party libraries.
+The importance of the class precedence list.
+How to inspect our Lisp image to find available error types.

+6.3 (DONE and UPCOMING) How to define our own errors

+6.4 (DONE and UPCOMING) IGNORE-ERRORS

+6.5 (DONE and UPCOMING)

+6.6 (DONE and UPCOMING) UNWIND-PROTECT: the "finally" in try/catch/finally

+6.7 (upcoming) Restarts

+6.8 (upcoming) HANDLER-BIND: the lispy super-power

 ## Who is this course for